-The Barbary ground squirrel is typically found on the coast of western Sahara, in Morocco, Algeria and in the vicinity of the Atlas Mountain.
-These squirrels were brought to Fuerteventura more than 4 decades ago as pets.
-During this time they have managed to colonize the entire island.
-The Barbary ground squirrel is an invasive species.
+The Barbary Ground Squirrel is typically found on the coast of Western Sahara, in Morocco, Algeria and in the vicinity of the Atlas Mountain.
+The Fuerteventura squirrels were brought to the island more than 4 decades ago as pets and although they are extremely cute, the chipmunks in Fuerteventura are considered an invasive species.

 The squirrels got to Fuerteventura in the year 1965, when a person living on the island brought a pair of squirrels as pets.
 The pair presumably escaped, or one of them escaped and the other one was set free by the owner.

 In just a few years, between 3 and 5, the chipmunks had multiplied and they were seen in the area of Gran Tarajal.
 In the '70s

 Since the climate in Fuerteventura is very similar to the climate in their native land, the chipmunks population has prospered on the island and is now in the thousands.
-The Barbary ground squirrel has a bushy long tail, usually as long as it's body.
+The Barbary ground squirrel has a bushy long tail, usually as long as its body.
 It measures between 15 to 22 cm and the males are larger in size than the females.

 If you're driving through the island you will see lots of signs of warning regarding the chipmunks.
-The authorities ask tourist not to feed the squirrels, since they are affecting the flora and fauna native to the island and they don't wish for their population to grow.
-There is no actual law against feeding the chipmunks in Fuerteventura, it's just a recommendation from the authorities.
-The local authorities also advise against bringing the chipmunks to other islands in the Canaries, to prevent their expansion in the archipelago.
-They are attracted by places with lots of tourists, since they are happy to give them food in order to get them to come close.
+The authorities ask tourists not to feed the squirrels since they are affecting the flora and fauna native to the island and the authorities don't wish for their population to grow.

+Since the population is now so big, the squirrels can now be found all over the island.
+They are attracted by places with lots of tourists since they are happy to give them food in order to get them to come close.

 As you can see, the squirrels can be found all over the island and you won't have to go far to find them.

 The little creatures are very popular among visitors and extremely photogenic, but be careful around them.